indy-3rdman/docker-dotnet-spark/README.md

 Using this image you can

 - run a spark master and multiple slaves within the same container.
-- run spark master and slave instances in separate .
+- run spark master and slave instances in separate containers.
 - connect to a .NET for Apache Spark session in debug mode from Visual Studio or Visual Studio Code.

 More details about using the image are available at [3rdman.de](https://3rdman.de/tag/net-for-apache-spark/), or the docker hub page mentioned above.

 ## Building

-To build the image just run the build.sh bash script.
+To build the image just run the [build.sh](Linux/build.sh) bash script.
 You can adjust the related variables in the script to build for different versions of .NET core, .NET for Apache Spark and/or Apache Spark.

 ```bash